Tencent/GAutomator/GAutomatorIos/README.md

 ## Commit Your Script to WeTest Cloud
-1. prepare your script named by "main.py"
+1. rename your entry script with "main.py"
 2. go to https://wetest.qq.com/console/cloud/autotest
 3. upload the ipa file signed by a enterprise development certificate.
-4. pack your "main.py" and any other files into a ".zip" and upload the zip as scripts
+4. pack your "main.py" with any other files into a ".zip" and upload the zip as scripts
 5. choose iPhones in device list and start the test.